 - The toilet

 - Have they needed assistance getting on or off the toilet?
+Consider getting toilet bars for elderly.
 If they are having difficulties using the toilet, you may find a raised toilet seat with grab bars can greatly improve their ability to use the bathroom independently.

 - Towels, toilet paper, extra toilet paper, washcloths, toothbrush and toothpaste: Do they have everything they need within reach?
 If anything requires the use of a step stool or straining to grab, find a new place for it within easier reach.

 - Do they have a place to sit while at the sink?
 From brushing their teeth to putting on makeup and fixing their hair, allowing them to sit while handling these tasks will eliminate how long they are standing and thereby reducing the risk for a fall.
 However, you will need to ensure the bathroom is large enough to accommodate a seating space for this.
 Adding a chair to an already small area may create a tripping hazard.

 Putting the 7-Step Bathroom Safety Checklist to Work

 Let’s take a look at this safety assessment in action.
 With the example below of an older, modest-sized bathroom, you can spot several areas to address to great reduce risks of trips and falls.
 While a couple items require tools and skills to install safety bars, several steps are simple, quick and easy for just about anyone to do.
 Simply moving toiletries to more assessable areas and purchasing items such as non-slip mats and a raised toilet seat will immediately improve the safety of this bathroom.